|Budget: $110m||Financed by: Walden Media|

 |Overseas Gross: $48,170,758|

-Phil Anschutz’s Walden Media financed this large budgeted disaster for $110 million and Around The World In 80 Days had the majority of its costs covered from pre-sales by Summit.
-During development, Paramount boarded the pic as domestic distributor, but pulled out due to cast and budget concerns and Walden went ahead with production without a domestic distributor, as expensive sets had been constructed and Jackie Chan had a lucrative $18.5 million pay-or-play deal.
-Disney eventually signed on as domestic distributor, acquiring the US rights in the low $20-million range, plus a P&A spend near $40 million.
-Disney scheduled the remake to open June 16 and it entered a market crowded with family fare already in release — Harry Potter and the Prisoner of Azkaban, Shrek 2 and Garfield: The Movie.
-It was booked into 2,801 theaters and pulled in a miserable $7,576,132 — placing #9 for the weekend led by new openers DodgeBall and The Terminal.
-The film declined 43.6% the following weekend to $4,274,941 before crashing 76.3% the third weekend to $1,015,138.
-Around The World In 80 Days closed its US run with a terrible $24,008,137.
-Disney would see returned about $13.2 million after theaters take their percentage of the gross and no cash overages would flow back to Walden.
-The big budget remake pulled in mostly awful numbers overseas for the distributors who overpaid for the rights, with an ok $9.4 million from Germany as the highest tally and a soft $7.7 million from the UK, but every other territory produced poor grosses.
+Phil Anschutz’s Walden Media financed this large budged disaster for $110m and Around The World In 80 Days went into production without a domestic distributor.
+Summit handled overseas sales for the film and Disney eventually signed on as domestic distributor.
+Disney opened the remake in the US in 2,801 theaters and after a strong marketing spend, the film pulled in a miserable $7,576,132 and it declined 43.6% the following weekend to $4,274,941 before crashing 76.3% the third weekend to $1,015,138.
+Around The World In 80 Days closed its US run with a terrible $24,008,137 leaving Disney with about $13.2m after theaters take their percentage of the gross and no cash overages to flow back to Walden.
+The big budget remake pulled in mostly awful numbers overseas, with an ok $9.4m from Germany as the highest tally and a soft $7.7m from the UK, but every other territory produced poor grosses.
 The overseas total was a less than blockbuster $48,170,758 across numerous distributors, leaving this remake as one of the costliest blunders at the box office.
-Disney had a string of early and mid-year disasters in 2004 — Hidalgo, Home On The Range, The Alamo and Raising Helen.